generalsoftwareinc/DeribitServiceClient/README.md

 &nbsp;

-Each iteration starts with a Planning meeting: The objective of this meeting is to choose the functionalities to implement and clear doubts the doubts that the project team may have.
+Each iteration starts with a Planning meeting: The objective of this meeting is to choose the functionalities to implement and clear doubts that the project team may have.
 Likewise, it helps to align the client's expectations with the team’s understanding of the project.

 &nbsp;